Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Introduction

-In order to find out which is the best combination of alkali atoms and solid-matrix atoms or molecules, minimizing the spectral broadening, it is important to obtain reliable spectroscopic data for different combinations of alkali atoms and inert-gas cold matrices.
-It is also of fundamental importance developing simple theoretical models of the potential energy between the atoms or molecules, to be easily used for the different realistic possibilities that can be experimentally realized for the detecting scheme, and whose predictions can be compared with the experimental data.
-Comparison of experimental data with theoretical predictions can also give important hints on how the alkali atoms diffuse in the cold matrix in specific experimental setups.
-In fact, the potential energies between the alkali atoms and the matrix atoms or molecules, as we will show, can give an indication of the inhomogeneous broadening of the alkali spectral lines, due to the interaction between the host alkali atoms and the atoms of the solid matrix, as well as indications on their position distribution inside the cold matrix.
+In order to find out which is the best combination of guest atoms and solid-matrix atoms or molecules, minimizing the spectral broadening, it is important to obtain reliable spectroscopic data for different combinations of guest atoms (alkali atoms, in this paper) and inert-gas cold matrices.
+It is also of fundamental importance developing simple theoretical models to estimate the potential energy between the atoms or molecules, which can be easily used to compare different combinations of guest atoms and solid-crystal atoms or molecules.
+Their predictions can be then compared with available experimental data.
+Analysis of experimental data and theoretical predictions can also give important hints on how the guest atoms diffuse in the cold matrix in specific experimental setups and depending from the preparation of the doped cold crystal.
+In fact, the potential energies between the alkali atoms and the matrix atoms or molecules, as we will show, can give an indication of the inhomogeneous broadening of the alkali spectral lines, due to the atoms-matrix interaction energies, as well as indications on their spatial distribution inside the cold matrix.
 The linewidth of the Zeeman-shifted energy levels should be the same for the unperturbed atoms, i.e. in the absence of the magnetic field, since their electronic wavefunction is the same.